victoriaguo27/CS3/README.md

 2. final_data.csv should be the final data after you perform the data manipulation but before you perform the analysis.

 ## Reproduction Validation
-In order to ensure that you're on the right track, and verify your results, the replicable outputs folder containing graphs and tables has been given to you to help validate your steps along the way.
+In order to ensure that you're on the right track, and verify your results and model, the replicable outputs folder containing graphs and tables has been given to you to help validate your steps along the way.

 ## References
 The Reference file will direct you to two papers that highlight the importance of analyzing consumer sentiments, in order for you to have a better understanding of the case study.
 The final link will give you a push in the right direction to start your analysis.